 Voting centers must meet all of the Americans with Disabilities Act (ADA) requirements.
 View the ADA checklist for voting centers for more information.

 To request a reasonable accommodation or assistance, contact your county elections department.

 Accessible Voters’ Pamphlet

 Accessible formats of the voters' pamphlet are available online.
-If you wish to join the subscription list to receive a copy on CD or USB drive of the Voters' Pamphlet, please contact the voter hotline at (800) 448-4881 or email [email protected].
-Provide your preferred format, name, telephone number, and mailing address.
+If you wish to receive a copy of the Voters' Pamphlet on USB drive, join the subscription list.
+For special requests or bulk subscriptions please contact the voter hotline at (800) 448-4881 or email [email protected]

 Accessible voting units

 Accessible voting units (AVUs) are available starting 18 days before Election Day, until 8 p.m. on Election Day.
 For specific dates that AVU voting is available at your county elections department, see voter dates and deadlines.
 Every county must have at least one AVU at each voting center.
 AVUs must be wheelchair-accessible and screened from other voters to maintain privacy.

 An AVU presents your ballot on a monitor.
 You select choices by touching the screen, using a select wheel, or by using a tool.
 You can use headphones to listen to the text and prompts on your ballot.
 Most machines can also be fitted with sip-and- puff tools.

 If you are unable to cast a ballot due to a disability, you may designate a person of your choice, or two election officers, to enter the voting booth and record the votes as you direct.